 When it acquired much junk, cache, and cookies it also takes time to start and loads web pages slower than before.
 If your Google Chrome is slow, or you are getting any error then you can try to fix it by resetting Google Chrome to its default settings.

-But before you reset Chrome to its default settings you should check for incompatible programs, there are 3 programs mentioned on Google Chrome support page which may affect your google chrome.
+But before you reset Chrome to its default settings you should check for incompatible programs, there are 3 programs mentioned on the Google Chrome support page that may affect your google chrome.